Draft evasion: South Korea

 South Korea maintains mandatory military service.
 According to the Korea JoongAng Daily, since the early 2000s, the country has been rocked by scandals involving celebrities who try to use their fame to evade the draft or receive special treatment from the military.
 South Koreans are reportedly so hostile to draft evasion that one South Korean commentator said that it is "almost like suicide" for celebrities to engage in it.
 Yoo Seung-jun was one of the biggest stars on the South Korean rock scene until 2002, when he chose to evade the draft and become a U.S. citizen.
 South Korea subsequently deported him and banned him for life.

 Some South Korean draft evaders have been sentenced to prison.
-In 2014, The Christian Science Monitor ran a headline claiming that South Korea had the "most draft dodgers in prison".
+In 2014, The Christian Science Monitor reported that South Korea had the "most draft dodgers in prison".
 The article, by veteran correspondent Donald Kirk, explained that South Korea's government did not allow for conscientious objection to war; as a result, 669 mostly religiously motivated South Koreans were said to be in jail for draft evasion in 2013.
 Only 723 draft evaders were said to be in jail worldwide at that time.

 According to the South China Morning Post (Hong Kong), in June 2013 Lee Yeda became the first South Korean to be granted asylum specifically because he evaded the South Korean draft.
 His asylum claim was granted by France. "[In South] Korea, it is ... difficult to find a job for anyone who has not completed their national service," Lee was reported to have said.
 "Refusing to serve means that, in society, your life is terminated."